Gomulyaa/Retail-profit-analyzer-ACC-102-minitask-/README.md

+## The video I have uploaded was sped up to 3 minutes.
+Please ideally watch the video in 0.75* or 0.5* speed.
+There was no penalisation of video length or quality though according to track 4 rubrics, just the content of the video.##

 Hey, this is my ACC102 minitask!

 **Problem**: products look successful due to high revenue, but same said products are destroying profit margins.